syncfusion-content/js-api-docs/api/js/ejReportViewer.md

 ### showError
 {:#events:showError}

-Fires when user clicks a failed report item in the rendered report, before displaying error details dialog.
+Fires when user clicks a failed report item in the rendered report, before displaying the error details dialog.
 To show custom error details or perform any action before viewing the error details, use the showError event.

 <table class="params">
 <thead>